matoanbach/RHCSA/Sample Exams/largeone.md

 7. On rhcsa1, add HTTP port 8081/TCP to the SELinux policy database persistently.

 8. On rhcsa1 change the system time to the “America/New_York” timezone.

+9. On both VMs attach the RHEL 9 ISO image to the VM and mount it persistently to /repo.
+Define access to both repositories and confirm.